 Philip was born in Australia and came to the UK in 1986.
 He is a qualified Medical Scientist and subsequently was educated both in Australia and England in Theology and Philosophy.
-Originally from the Uniting Church in Australia Philip was ordained Deacon and Priest in Lincoln Cathedral in 1989.
-In addition to ecumenical parish posts in Australia and in Lincolnshire he served as Team Vicar of Grimsby Parish Church 1989-1995 and ‘Rector of St Stephen’s Canterbury 1995 – 2002’ and as Area Dean of Canterbury.
+Originally from the Uniting Church in Australia, Philip was ordained Deacon and Priest in Lincoln Cathedral in 1989.
+In addition to ecumenical parish posts in Australia and Lincolnshire, he served as Team Vicar of Grimsby Parish Church 1989-1995, ‘Rector of St Stephen’s Canterbury 1995 – 2002’ and Area Dean of Canterbury.

 Philip was originally appointed as Archdeacon of Maidstone in 2002 and after diocesan reorganisation became the first Archdeacon of Ashford in 2011 with particular responsibility for ‘local church development’ in the Diocese.
 Philip is a member of the General Synod.